3 Days in Guilin

 We said our goodbyes to Sharon in Hong Kong.
 We missed Leighton's return from Canada by about an hour.
 Catch you on the flip side, Mr. Duley.

 The train leaves the Hung Hom station at a slow pace.
 There is barely a sound as it moves through the concrete jungle.
 Are we in China yet?
-Country number 22 on our adventure to visit 50 countries in 50 months.
-Looking out the window the infrastructure is impressive, to say the least.
+Country number 22 on our adventure to visit 50 countries in 50 months after turning 50.
+Looking out the window, the infrastructure is impressive, to put it mildly.

-Highways are under construction, and apartment buildings, giant billboards, and concrete blocks are to be assembled into more busy highways.
+Highways are under construction, and apartment buildings, giant billboards, and concrete blocks are being assembled.

 The Hong Kong to Guangzhou Train.
 High speeds but the person who cleans the windows must have had the day off.